 Best Legacy : RUN powered by ADP

 Looking for something beyond a startup for payroll?
-ADP has been running payroll for 70 years and is a leader in the industry.
+ADP has been running payroll for over 70 years and is a leader in the industry.
 RUN powered by ADP provides an easy to use software that enables users to set up new employees quickly, whether they are full-time or contractors.
 Users can run payroll through their phone or online.

 The platform allows employees to have their own logins to look at pay stubs and taxes.
 ADP promises business owners safety by keeping them up to date about changing HR regulations and payroll rules.
 A standout feature: ADP provides businesses with a lot of human interaction, such as an account manager that frequently calls to check in.